shawnweisfeld/dallasgivecamphandbook/docs/pm.md

 It is hard work, but you can do it.

 Start by getting yourself prepared.
 The charities have already done a lot of work getting their submissions ready.
-The Givecamp staff has spent a lot of time and effort refining the tools and resources we must make you successful.
+The GiveCamp staff has spent a lot of time and effort refining the tools and resources we must make you successful.

-Spend time reviewing the documents and assets you already have BEFORE you reach out to the client.
+Spend time reviewing the documents and assets you already have BEFORE you reach out to the charity.
 Nothing will undermine your reputation with the charity faster than asking a question they have already answered one or two times on their initial application or long form.
-If you have questions regarding the application, please reach out to the [GiveCamp staff](mailto:contact@dallasgivecamp.org).
+If you have questions regarding the application, please reach out to the [GiveCamp staff](mailto:contact@dallasGiveCamp.org).

 > STOP: Before reading any further, get your Charities Long Form Application out and review it.

 As you read, pay careful attention to what they are trying to accomplish, and what they are asking for.
 This will form the basis for all the rest of your planning.
-Making sure you can deliver exactly what the charity needs so they can do more for the community.
+Making sure you can deliver what the charity needs so they can do more for the community.
+NOTE: There can be a difference between what they ask for and what they need.
+Sometimes the charity will need help translating what they are asking for in the application to what is realalistic for the event.
+Sometimes there are pre-requsites that the charity did not ask for, that are required to do what they need.

 ### Tips on prepping for GiveCamp
 - Start planning 4 weeks prior to event.
 Key is to plan; the pace is fast.